 The brilliance of the era we live in is there are now apps, tools, and sites that give us the opportunity to invest and build wealth without paying someone to do all this.
 We still can work with an investment advisor, but if you are confident in what you will invest in, then you can find the product yourself.

 Here are a few examples of products that are cheap and can be automated.
 These are all products I own and use so have experience using them all.

 Bonds & share assets

-You must do proper research of these products as each has their own features and benefits.
+Please do proper research of these products as each has its own features and benefits.
 All are what I'd call cheap and able to be automated.

 Once you've found your ideal product, you are ready to get going.

-By now thought you should have a method in place for you to invest
+By now though you should have a method in place for you to invest

 - Time frame